Filmmakers Joel and Ethan Coen On Singing Cowboys And Working With Oxen

 JONES: (As sailor, singing) Or a half a dozen clams.

-UNIDENTIFIED ACTOR #5: (As character, singing) We might even see a mermaid.
+UNIDENTIFIED ACTOR #5: (As sailor, singing) We might even see a mermaid.

 GROSS: So did you love those old musicals?

-COEN: Yeah.
+E. COEN: Yeah.
 Unlike looking at the biblical epics again, looking at those musicals again was a pleasure.
 I mean, they're great.
+That kind of does hold up.
+You don't get tired of those.

 GROSS: Well, I want to thank you both for talking with us.
 Thank you so much.
 It's always a pleasure to talk with you.
 Thanks for coming back to our show.